-Acute (traumatic) fibula fractures
+Acute fibula fractures

-It is possible an athlete can continue to compete on a broken fibula as in the case with American athlete Manteo Mitchell who completed the first leg of a recent Olympic 4x400m heat in a split time of 45 seconds, having broken his fibula within the first half of the race.
+It is possible an athlete can continue to compete with a broken fibula as in the case with American athlete Manteo Mitchell who completed the first leg of a recent Olympic 4x400m heat in a split time of 45 seconds, having broken his fibula within the first half of the race.

-Fibula stress fracture symptoms
+Stress fracture symptoms